fish-quant/fq-segmentation/docs/analysis-segmentation.md

 ### Results

 Results will be saved in the specified folder.
-For each image the following files, results files with different suffices are created:
+For each image the following files, results files with different prefixes are created:

-* `..._flow`: these are the predicted distance maps of CellPose.
+* `flow_ ...`: these are the predicted distance maps of CellPose.
 They are an intermediate result, and not needed for most end-users.
-* `..._mask`: these contain the actual segmentation results.
+* `mask_ ...`: these contain the actual segmentation results.
 Each segmented object is a filled object with a constant pixel value.
 If the images were resized during segmentation, the mask is scaled back up to the original image size.
 The actually obtained (smaller) mask is saved under the name `mask__rescale_...`.
-* `..._segmentation`: summary plot showing the input image, the predicted distance map, and the segmented objects.
+* `seg_...`: summary plot showing the input image, the predicted distance map, and the segmented objects.
 This plot is also shown in the interface.

 ![segmentation__nuclei](img/segmentation__nuclei.png)

-### Resizing to speed up prediction

-Segmentation speed depends on the image size.
-In our experience, resizing the images can lead to a substantial speed-up.
-In case you resize the images, we implemented a post-processing routine that will resize the predicted masks back to the original image size.

-Resizing can be specified in two ways

-1. **Scaling factor** recommended]: simply add an integer value.
-The actual image size will then be divided by this factor to obtain the new size, i.e. a value of 2 will resize an image 512x512 to 256x256.
-2. **New size**: you can directly define the new size of the image, e.g. 256x256.
-Please note that this size will be applied to all images, independly of their size.
-This option is hence not suitable if your data-sets contain differently sized images.

 ## Recommended workflow